SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The moment a Product Backlog item[ScrumArtefact:ProductBacklog:Item] meets the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone], an Increment[ScrumArtifacts] is born.

 The Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone] creates transparency[ScrumPillars:Transparency] by providing everyone a shared understanding of what work was completed as part of the Increment[ScrumArtifacts].
-If a Product Backlog item[ScrumArtefact:ProductBacklog:Item] does not meet the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone], it cannot be released[ScrumArtifacts:Increment] or even presented at the Sprint Review[ScrumEvents:SprintReview].
+If a Product Backlog item[ScrumArtefact:ProductBacklog:Item] does not meet the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone], it cannot be released[ScrumArtifacts:Increment] or even presented at the Sprint Review[ScrumEvents:SprintReview].[#UnfinishedWork]
-Instead, it returns to the Product Backlog[ScrumArtefact:ProductBacklog] for future consideration.
+Instead, it returns to the Product Backlog[ScrumArtefact:ProductBacklog] for future consideration.[#UnfinishedWork]

 If the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone] for an increment[ScrumArtifacts:Increment] is part of the standards of the organization[#Organization], all Scrum Teams[ScrumTeam] must follow it as a minimum.
 If it is not an organizational[#Organization] standard, the Scrum Team[ScrumTeam] must create a Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone] appropriate for the product.

 The Developers[ScrumTeam:Developers] are required to conform to the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].
-If there are multiple Scrum Teams[ScrumTeam] working together on a product, they[ScrumTeam] must mutually define and comply with the same Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].
+If there are multiple Scrum Teams[ScrumTeams] working together on a product, they[ScrumTeam] must mutually define and comply with the same Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].

 # End Note

 Scrum is free and offered in this Guide.
-The Scrum framework[#ScrumFramework], as outlined herein, is immutable.
-While implementing only parts of Scrum is possible, the result is not Scrum.[#extendScrum] Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices[#extendScrum].
+The Scrum framework[#Framework], as outlined herein, is immutable[NoChangesAreAllowed].[#extendScrum] While implementing only parts of Scrum is possible, the result is not Scrum.[#extendScrum] Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices[#extendScrum].